Primo Nautic

 Climate change has been causing ravaging effects on different aspects of human life.
 Maritime operations are not exempted from significant economic and technical consequences.

-Thus, it makes sense to clamor for the involvement of more port administrators across the world to take action and get involved in fighting against climate change and its adverse effects.
+Thus, it makes sense to clamor for the involvement of more port administrators worldwide in fighting against climate change and its adverse effects.
 Through proper preparation, risks can be mitigated, and threats can be made less severe.